HaslRepos/nd00333_AZMLND_C2/README.md

 ## Architectural Diagram

+The main steps in the project are illustrated in the following Diagram:

 ![diagram](images/01-architecture.png)

+1. *Authentication*:
+2. *Auto ML Model*:
+3. *Deploy the best model*:
+4. *Enable logging*:
+5. *Consume model endpoints*:
+6. *Create and publish a pipeline*:
+7. *Documentation*

 *TODO*: Provide an architectual diagram of the project and give an introduction of each step.
 An architectural diagram is an image that helps visualize the flow of operations from start to finish.
 In this case, it has to be related to the completed project, with its various stages that are critical to the overall flow.
 For example, one stage for managing models could be "using Automated ML to determine the best model".